bencyrus/chatterbox/docs/postgres/sql-style-guide.md

 - Avoid calling functions with side effects in `declare`; perform side effects in the `begin...end` block.
 Pure getters may be called in `declare`.
 - Rely on getters to normalize inputs; avoid pre-normalizing in callers when getters already handle it.

+Patterns

+- Consolidated facts helper (optional): For complex supervisors, consider a single read-only helper that aggregates the latest facts into a compact record (e.g., counts, has_terminal).
+Keep it idempotent; make decisions in the supervisor and perform outputs there (insert facts, enqueue tasks).

 Further reading

 - For architecture, worker contracts, and payload conventions see `docs/postgres/queues-and-worker.md`.
+- For roles, grants, and security conventions see `docs/postgres/security.md`.

 ## Navigate